Ever look back at a period of time in your life and think if only I knew then what I know now…I’d have done a lot of things different?

 This one gets an exclamation point.
 Seriously, probably the greatest skill for being in a good place with your money is knowing how to budget.
 Know how much you earn.
 Know how much you spend.
 Know how much you save.
 The ultimate goal is to earn more than you spend.
 That is the only way to save money for anything or get out of the debt habit.

-Grab the budgeting template I use below.
+Grab the budgeting template I use in The Smart Money Toolkit below:

 16. Not to buy books from the campus bookstore.